Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-on-a-budget.html.markdown

 #### 7. Go by ferry

 Taking the ferry to the continent is slower, but often much cheaper than going by train, especially for foot or bicycle passengers.
 There are lots of options from the south and east coast of England, all the way from Plymouth to Newcastle.

 Our ‘[How to travel by ferry](https://flightfree.co.uk/post/how-to-travel-by-ferry/)’ page will tell you everything you need to know.

 #### 8. Travel overnight

 Overnight coaches and sleeper trains can give great value for money, mainly because they remove the need for a hotel.
 In addition, travelling while you sleep is a great use of time, and the recent resurgence of sleeper trains has opened many more destinations across Europe.

 T﻿ips for a comfortable night: bring eye mask, ear plugs and neck pillow.

+#### 9﻿.
+Take it slow

+T﻿he high-speed rail network is fantastic, but it can be expensive.
+If you're able to take your time a bit more, you'll find that prices are much more affordable.
+Booking platforms such as Trainline and RailEurope don't usually show the slower options – just the faster, more expensive ones.
+Going direct to the rail provider can often show many more options for lower prices.